YubicoLabs/yed-spoke-example/docs/sections/6-define-action-inputs.md

 ---
-layout: page
+layout: docs
-title: Define action inputs
+title: Define Action Inputs
 permalink: /learn/define-action-inputs
 ---

-## Define action inputs
+## Define Action Inputs
 ---
 Action Inputs allow you (and users of the Flow Designer) to pass data into your actions.
 You can think of inputs as method parameters.